 If you come to 100 Thomas, then you DO NOT have to submit the Class Reflection Video Assignment after each class.

-You can receive your attendance points by taking the Canvas Attendance Quiz while in class (which is simply a single question asking if you are present and you will take it on your phone at the beginning and end of class).
+You can receive your attendance points easily by taking the Canvas Attendance Quiz while in class (which is simply a single question asking if you are present and you will take it on your phone at the beginning and end of class).

 Unless you enjoy making these videos, it is much easier to just come to the Thomas Building.